CVS nearing $10.5 bln deal for primary-care provider Oak Street Health - WSJ

-Feb 6 (Reuters) - CVS Health Corp CVS.N is close to an agreement to acquire Oak Street Health Inc OSH.N for about $10.5 billion including debt, the Wall Street Journal reported on Monday, citing people familiar with the matter.
+Feb 6 (Reuters) - CVS Health Corp CVS.N is close to an agreement to acquire primary care center operator Oak Street Health Inc OSH.N for about $10.5 billion including debt, the Wall Street Journal reported on Monday, citing people familiar with the matter.

 The companies are discussing a price of about $39 a share, the newspaper said.